Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: CONCLUSION

 \section{CONCLUSION}

-The paper introduced an approach for robust time-varying control barrier functions.
-This accounts for nonlinearity at the plant input as well as time-variance of the safe set.
+The paper introduced an approach for robust time-varying control barrier functions that accounts for time-varying safe sets and plant input nonlinearities.
 The safety filter is formulated as the solution of a second-order cone program.
-A feasibility criterion is derived for this optimization.
-The approach was demonstrated on a simple collision avoidance scenario.
+A novel online feasibility test is derived for this optimization.
+The approach was demonstrated on a CubeSat docking scenario.
 Future work will further investigate feasibility conditions under different assumptions on the input constraints.